19 St. Patrick's Day Recipes Better Than a Pot of Gold

 The Perfect Irish Whiskey Coffee

-Get our recipe for The Perfect Irish Coffee.
+Get the recipe for The Perfect Irish Coffee, courtesy of Tullamore D.E.W.
+Brand Ambassador Gillian Murphy.

 Shepherd's Pie With Sweet Potato Topping